Arctic char

 The Arctic char or Arctic charr (Salvelinus alpinus) is a cold-water fish in the family Salmonidae, native to alpine lakes, as well as Arctic and subarctic coastal waters in the Holarctic.
+It is the world's most northerly freshwater fish.
+Some populations are anadromous.

 Taxonomy

 The Arctic char was initially scientifically described in the salmon genus Salmo as Salmo alpinus by Carl Linnaeus in the 1758 edition of Systema Naturae, which is the work that established the system of binomial nomenclature for animals.
 Meanwhile, he described Salmo salvelinus and Salmo umbla, which were later considered as synonyms of S. alpinus.
 John Richardson (1836) separated them into a subgenus Salmo (Salvelinus), which now is treated as a full genus.
 The genus name Salvelinus is from German Saibling – little salmon.

 The English name is thought to derive from Old Irish ceara/cera meaning "[blood] red", referring to its pink-red underside.
 This would also connect with its Welsh name torgoch, "red belly".